tosfaq/cavai/README.md

 ## Usage

-The repository contains 2 files: `cavai.py` for classification and `cavai_det.py` for detection.
+The repository contains 2 files: `cavai.py` for detection and `cavai_clf.py` for classification *(not maintained anymore)*.

-The example below uses `cavai_det.py`.
+The example below uses `cavai.py`.

 ```
-python cavai_det.py --series <path to series to open> --labels <path to json file with per-series labeling> --checkpoint <path to json file with CAVAI checkpoint> <path to JSON output checkpoint>
+python cavai.py --series <path to series to open> --labels <path to json file with per-series labeling> --checkpoint <path to json file with CAVAI checkpoint> <path to JSON output checkpoint>
 ```

-You can also type `python cavai2.py -h` for help.
+You can also type `python cavai.py -h` for help.

+## Keybindings

+- Use your mouse wheel to scroll through the slices.
+You can also use `LeftArrow`/`a` and `RightArrow`/`d`
+- Put your cursor exactly on the box border and click `Control`+`RightMouseButton` to select first interpolation box.
+Scroll a few slices and select second interpolation box by hovering on the box border and clicking `Option`+`RightMouseButton`.
+- To remove a box, put your cursor on the box border and click `RightMouseButton`.
+- Use `Space` to interpolate with 2 boxes selected.

 ## To-do

-- [ ] Add keybinds to README
-- [ ] Ability to choose keybinds
+- [ ] Functionality to choose keybinds

 ## Contact